-The permissible use of airport revenue is one of the most common legal issues faced by airports.
-While there are some clear lines, several categories (e.g., utility fees) of potential expenditures of airport revenue are not clearly defined as permissible or impermissible under federal law and/or policy.
-In addition to the legal uncertainty, there may be political pressure to use airport revenue for purposes tangentially related or unrelated to the airport.
-ACRP Legal Digest 2: Theory and Law of Airport Revenue Diversion was published in 2008 and additional issues have arisen since then that require further research.
+Understanding the permissible use of airport revenue is one of the most common legal issues faced by airport management.
+While there are some clear lines, there are several categories (e.g., utility fees) of potential expenditures of airport revenue that is not as clearly defined.
+In addition to the legal uncertainty, airport operators often face political pressure to use airport revenue for purposes that are tangentially related or unrelated to the airport.

-The objective of this research is to evaluate the scope of permissible uses of airport revenue and property.
-The digest will rely on economic and legal information presented in ACRP Legal Research Digest 2: Theory and Law of Airport Revenue Diversion, with updates as appropriate, but will focus on the application of federal law and policy to specific categories of expenditures and uses.
-Research should include statutory law, policy, case law, and informal and formal guidance from the FAA.
-The digest will be a practical guide, readable by attorneys and non-attorneys, and will differentiate between settled areas of the law and unsettled/emerging areas.
+This legal digest explores the permissible uses of airport revenue and airport property and relies on the background of economic and legal information presented in ACRP Legal Research Digest 2: Theory and Law of Airport Revenue Diversion, with updates.
+It focuses on the application of federal law and policy to specific categories of expenditures and uses and includes discussion of statutory law, policy, case law, informal and formal guidance from the FAA.
+This publication is a practical guide for attorneys and non-attorneys, and differentiates between settled areas of the law and unsettled/emerging areas.